Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

      ![File settings tab](../../Assets/Screenshots/EDI/Operation/ExportDefDefineFileSettings.png "[File settings tab]")

-3. Click the *Release* dropdown list and select the required EDIFACT release.
-In our example, it is **D07a**.
+3. Click the *Release* field and verify that required release is entered there.

-4. Click the *Message type* dropdown list and select the required EDIFACT message type.
-In our example, it is **INVOIC**.
-You can use the search function on top of the dropdown list.
+4. Click the *Message type* field and verify that the required message type is entered there.

 5. Click the ![Get](../../Assets/Icons/Download.png "[Get]") [GET] button.
     The message structure is displayed.
 The message name is highlighted in red because it is still empty.